damioresegun/Sulawesi_microbiome/README.md

 | bracken       | Full path to the bracken package                                             |
 | ncbi_db       | Full path to the local NCBI *nt* database                                      |

 These are the bare minimum options required to run the main NanoMetaPipe pipeline.
-Further options are available in the [[Pipeline Breakdown]] page or with `python NanoMetaPipe.sh --help`.
+Further options are available in the [NanoMetaPipe Options](https://github.com/damioresegun/Sulawesi_microbiome/wiki/NanoMetaPipe-Options) page or with `python NanoMetaPipe.sh --help`.
 To run the `runMetaPipe.sh` script after inputting the necessary options:
 ```bash
 # first activate the correct conda environment named 'nanometaENV'